 I use this exercise in workshops and usually meet some resistance at first.
 It is out of the comfort zone for many.
 But, for those who have the courage to try it, it is a very powerful exercise for both people involved.

 Sit down and write a thank-you letter to someone for whom you feel gratitude.
 Describe their qualities that had an impact on your life, such as courage, loyalty, support, kindness, wit, or persistence.
 Then call or visit that person and read your heart-felt description.
 Thank them for being an influence on your life.

 People love to hear the sound of their name.
 Make the effort to learn and use names.

 When I met the former president of Whitworth University, Bill Robinson, for the first time, it was on a student visit with my daughter.
 When I met him again a few months later, what stood out to me was that he remembered my name.
 I was so impressed that I have stepped up my effort in working on this skill.

 I hope you try out a few of these simple tools.
 You will see immediate results in how you can influence positive communication and improve relationships – at work and at home.

 photo credit: shootinforfun.com

-Betty Lochner is the Owner and President of Cornerstone Coaching & Training.
+Betty Lochner is the Owner CEO of Cornerstone Coaching & Training.
 She specializes in personal and organizational transformation and is the author of Dancing with Strangers: Communication skills for transforming your life at work and at home and 52 Communication Tips.

 To find out more about Cornerstone’s services and offerings visit our web site: http://www.cornerstone-ct.com